-- Check the fuel tank breather/overflow hose connection. - Check the fuel tank breather/overflow hose for cracks or damage, and replace it if damaged. - Make sure that the end of the fuel tank breather/overflow hose is not blocked, and clean it if necessary.
+- Check each hose connection. - Check each hose for cracks or damage, and replace if necessary. - Make sure that the end of each hose is not blocked, and clean if necessary. - Make sure that the end of each hose is positioned outside of the cowling. - Make sure that each hose is routed through the clamp or guide.